avramidis/cxxplot/README.md

 * See [doc/DEVELOPING.md](doc/DEVELOPING.md) for how to develop cxxplot.

 #### License
-cxxplot is release under MIT license.
+cxxplot is released under MIT license.